1. When and where are the next information sessions?

 Your job must be in the ‘M’ postal code area.

 18. Can students get placements with the police, fire or emergency response departments?

-The TDSB does have a co-op relationship with the Toronto police, fire and EMS departments but these are semestered programs and done through our online co-op course.
-Applications are due in May/June for September placement and November for February placement.
-These positions are extremely competitive, and are best applied for well in advance May/June for September placement and November for February placement by students with high marks and excellent attendance.
+The TDSB does have a co-op relationship with the Toronto police, fire and EMS departments.
+Those positions are extremely competitive, and are best applied for well in advance (six months or so) by students with high marks and excellent attendance.
 Because the deadlines for applying are well ahead of the scheduling of our unique online program you may wish to apply for this while still in your home school.
-If you manage to independently secure a coveted spot with one of these departments and want to work online with us, contact us.
+IF you manage to independently secure a coveted spot with one of these departments and want to work online with us, contact us.

 19. Are there limitations to the kinds of jobs a student can do?